Conformalized Semi-supervised Random Forest for Classification and Abnormality Detection: MORE DETAILS ON BASELINES

 \subsection{ACRFshift}

-Under the covariate shift model, we can combine the proposal in \cite{romano2020classification} with the covariate shift conformal prediction framework to perform better calibration \citep{tibshirani2019conformal}.
-This has not been discussed previously, so we give details about how this is done in our paper.
+Finally, we introduce ACRFshift, another baseline that explicitly accounts for distributional changes under covariate shift model.
+ACRFshift combines the covariate shift comformal prediction \citep{tibshirani2019conformal} with ACRF.
+This has not been discussed in previous work, so we give details about how this is done in our paper.
 We split also the test samples into two sets $\mI_{te}^1$, $\mI_{te}^2$.
 Suppose that we now construct the prediction set for test samples in $\mI_{te}^2$.